DataResponsibly/Virny/docs/api/analyzers/BatchOverallVarianceAnalyzerPostProcessing.md

-# AbstractOverallVarianceAnalyzer
+# BatchOverallVarianceAnalyzerPostProcessing

-Abstract class for an analyzer that computes overall variance metrics for subgroups.
+Analyzer to compute subgroup variance metrics using the defined post-processor.

 ## Parameters

+- **postprocessor**

+    One of postprocessors from aif360 (https://aif360.readthedocs.io/en/stable/modules/algorithms.html#module-aif360.algorithms.postprocessing)

+- **sensitive_attribute** (*str*)

+    A sensitive attribute to use for post-processing

 - **base_model**